 Data you enter in form fields can be pushed to Trello to create new cards.
-That means you can create and assign Trello cards to your team as part of your workflow with Process Street checklists.
+That means you can create and assign Trello cards to your team as part of your workflow in Process Street.

-- A company manages their design processes with Process Street
+- A company manages their image creation processes with Process Street

 - The company wants to automatically create Trello cards and assign them to a designer as part of the overall content creation process

-- We will add form fields to a Process Street template
+- We will add form fields to a Process Street workflow

 - We will create a zap in Zapier that creates a Trello card when you check off a task in Zapier

-- We will configure the zap to pull information from Process Street checklist form fields
+- We will configure the zap to pull information from Process Street form fields

 Let’s get this set up!

-Add form fields to the Process Street checklist
+Add form fields to your Process Street workflow

-In this case, we’ve got fields for the required text, background color, and a description.
-Add fields for any kind of structured data you want to feed into the resulting Trello card.
+In this case, we’ve got fields for the type of image required, description and main color.
+Add form fields for any kind of structured data you want to feed into the resulting Trello card.

-Once that’s done, you’re ready to connect the template to Zapier and start automating.
+Once that’s done, you’re ready to connect your workflow to Zapier and start automating.

-Make a zap to create Trello cards from Process Street checklists
+Make a zap to create Trello cards from Process Street workflow runs

-Before you go on to test the step in Zapier, make sure you’ve created a checklist and filled in the form fields.
-This way, Zapier has some test data to pull in and validate.
+Before you do this, make sure you’ve run your workflow, filled in the form fields you want to push into your Trello card and checked off the task you’re using as a trigger.
+This way, Zapier has some sample data to pull in and validate.

-When you move onto Edit Template, you’ll have the option to add form fields and Process Street data to the Trello card.
-Here’s how we set up our header design card template:
+Next, you’ll have the option to add form fields and Process Street data to your Trello card.
+Here’s how we set up our card template:

-Choose a member from the Edit Template page to automatically assign a member every time a new card is created with the zap.
+Choose a member to automatically assign a member every time a new card is created with the zap.

-Test the zap by creating a new checklist and filling in the forms, and then check the the zap logs to be absolutely sure the integration is working.
+Test the zap by running your workflow and filling in the form fields, and then check the the zap logs to be absolutely sure the integration is working.